WUT-IDEA/DASFAA2023.github.io/README.md

 ## Leaderboard

+\* One member of the first-place team will be sponsored to attend the conference for free.

 #### MealRec-17

 | **Rank** | **Team Name** | **Recall@20** | **NDCG@20** | **Recall@40** | **NDCG@40** | **Recall@80** | **NDCG@80** |